IBM/ibm-cos-sdk-go/README.md

 ## Quick start

 You'll need:

 * An instance of COS.
 * An API key from [IBM Cloud Identity and Access Management](https://cloud.ibm.com/docs/iam?topic=iam-userroles#userroles) with at least `Writer` permissions.
 * The ID of the instance of COS that you are working with.
 * Token acquisition endpoint
 * Service endpoint

 These values can be found in the IBM Cloud Console by [generating a 'service credential'](https://cloud.ibm.com/docs/services/cloud-object-storage/iam?topic=cloud-object-storage-service-credentials#service-credentials).

 ## Archive Tier Support

 You can automatically archive objects after a specified length of time or after a specified date.
 Once archived, a temporary copy of an object can be restored for access as needed.
 Restore time may take up to 15 hours.

 An archive policy is set at the bucket level by calling the ``PutBucketLifecycleConfiguration`` method on a client instance.
 A newly added or modified archive policy applies to new objects uploaded and does not affect existing objects.
 For more detail, see the [documentation](https://cloud.ibm.com/docs/services/cloud-object-storage?topic=cloud-object-storage-go).

 ## Immutable Object Storage

 Users can configure buckets with an Immutable Object Storage policy to prevent objects from being modified or deleted for a defined period of time.
 The retention period can be specified on a per-object basis, or objects can inherit a default retention period set on the bucket.
 It is also possible to set open-ended and permanent retention periods.
 Immutable Object Storage meets the rules set forth by the SEC governing record retention, and IBM Cloud administrators are unable to bypass these restrictions.
 For more detail, see the [IBM Cloud documentation](https://cloud.ibm.com/docs/services/cloud-object-storage?topic=cloud-object-storage-go).

 Note: Immutable Object Storage does not support Aspera transfers via the SDK to upload objects or directories at this stage.

+## Accelerated Archive

+Users can set an archive rule that would allow data restore from an archive in 2 hours or 12 hours.

 ## Getting the SDK